 If needed, the Exchange Team can issue a Nomination Letter, which confirms the details of your exchange.
 Please email your request for a Nomination Letter to firstname.lastname@example.org

 - Are there any ISSO or departmental forms I must submit before and after my exchange?

 Documents to be submitted before your departure:

-- Liability Waiver– All outgoing exchange students are required to review and sign the Liability Waiver.
-This waiver must be witnessed by an ISSO staff member.
-These forms will be distributed, signed, and witnessed at the mandatory Pre-Departure Orientation Session.
+- Liability Waiver – All outgoing exchange students are required to review and sign the Liability Waiver.
+This form will be available in the Outgoing Exchange Pre-Departure Orientation course in Brightspace.

-- CU Travel Registry– All outgoing exchange students must complete their travel information to the CU Travel Registry in Carleton Central.
+- CU Travel Registry – All outgoing exchange students must register in the CU Travel Registry in Carleton Central.
 In the event of a natural disaster or emergency in your location, the University will make every effort to communicate with you as soon as possible using this information and will offer any feasible assistance.
 It is essential that you include updates to your travel plans in the registry as soon as they occur.

 Documents to be submitted during your exchange:

 - Certificate of Arrival at the Host Institution– All outgoing exchange students must have the Certificate of Arrival completed and signed by the exchange coordinator at their host institution within 2 weeks of their arrival.
 The completed form must be uploaded as part of your CU Travel Registry on Carleton Central.